Anima Christi

-The "Anima Christi" (Latin for ‘Soul of Christ’) is a Catholic prayer to Jesus of medieval origin.
+The "Anima Christi" (Latin for ‘Soul of Christ’) is a traditional Christian prayer to Jesus used in the Roman Catholic and Evangelical-Lutheran traditions.
+It is of medieval origin and in this Christian prayer, the "supplicant contemplates the suffering body of Christ on the cross and pleads to be concealed within his wounds."

 History

 For many years the prayer was popularly believed to have been composed by Saint Ignatius of Loyola, as he puts it at the beginning of his Spiritual Exercises and often refers to it.
 In the first edition of the Spiritual Exercises Ignatius merely mentions it, evidently supposing that the reader would know it.
 In later editions, it was printed in full.
 It was by assuming that everything in the book was written by Ignatius that it came to be looked upon as his composition.
 On this account the prayer is sometimes referred to as the Aspirations of St. Ignatius Loyola.

 However, the prayer actually dates to the early 14th century and was possibly written by Pope John XXII, but its authorship remains uncertain.
 It has been found in a number of prayer books printed during the youth of Ignatius and is in manuscripts which were written 100 years before his birth.
 The English hymnologist James Mearns found it in a manuscript of the British Museum which dates back to about 1370.
 In the library of Avignon there is preserved a prayer book of Cardinal Pierre de Luxembourg (died 1387), which contains the prayer in practically the same form as that in which it appears today.
 It has also been found inscribed on one of the gates of the Alcázar of Seville, which dates back to the time of Pedro the Cruel (1350–1369).

-The invocations in the prayer have rich associations with Catholic concepts that relate to the Eucharist (Body and Blood of Christ), Baptism (water) and the Passion of Jesus (Holy Wounds).
+The invocations in the prayer have rich associations with Catholic and Lutheran concepts that relate to the Real presence of Christ in the Eucharist (Body and Blood of Christ), Baptism (water) and the Passion of Jesus (Holy Wounds).